Acuant/iOSSDKV11/README.md

     	lipo -remove i386 <Path to the file> -o <Output file path>

 		lipo -remove x86_64 <Path to the file> -o <Output file path>

+####Why does the Code signing “AcuantCommon.framework” error occur when I archive the sample application?

+Acuant provides support for all CPU architectures that are required by simulators and devices.
+However, when exporting or publishing to the Test Flight/App Store, the simulator architectures (i386 and x86(64)) should be removed from the framework binaries.

+1. Archive the application.
+2. Select the archive and then click **Distribute app> App store > Export**.